 In 2014 I began a charity funded project to establish if clinical reflexology could enhance the NHS cancer patient experience by helping to calm and relax patients whilst they were receiving cancer treatment in a hospital ward and chemotherapy unit.
 Once again, traditional reflexology protocol proved in-appropriate with this patient group.
 During this time I worked at building my Method protocol assessing suitability and effectiveness in helping the many and very varied symptoms associated with this specific patient group in a clinical setting.

 To support my applications for further funding I collected and collated data from the delivery of 331 treatments.
 This provided evidence that adapted Clinical Reflexology was safe, effective and provided a therapeutic experience and beneficial outcomes.
-Production of an audit, development of a protocol and ( with help from Prof David Machin , statistician ) a published paper.
-To date (2019) over 3,000 treatments have been delivered and the service has developed to operate Mon-Fri mornings at Dorchester County Hospital Foundation Trust, Cancer Service.
+Production of an audit, development of a protocol and (with help from Prof David Machin , statistician) a published paper.
+In 2019 over 3,000 treatments were delivered and the service has developed to operate Mon-Fri mornings at Dorchester County Hospital Foundation Trust, Cancer Service.
+In 2020 a further 2,000 Clinical Reflexology treatments were delivered to Dorchester County Hospital Fortuneswell cancer ward in-patients and out- patients attending hemotherapy and Radiotherapy.
+A Clinical Audit of 2,000 data has been completed and registered.
+This will be added to my “Research” page in due course.
+This brings the total Clinical Reflexology treatments delivered at DCHFT from 2014 to an amazing 5,000.
 Fortuneswell Cancer Trust funding has been secured for the next five years subject to annual review.

 Professional Clinical Reflexology PCR-The Langstone-Wring Method™ is based on the understanding that there exists a symbiotic relationship between emotional and physical symptoms.
 Emotions have the potential to trigger physical symptoms and physical symptoms trigger emotional responses.
 Once set in motion this cycle has the potential to create a range of seemingly un-connected symptoms.